wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.II.11

 <p class=fip id=11>
-11.&emsp;When you are tempted by the wrong voice, call on me to remind you how to heal by sharing my decision and making it stronger.
+11. When you are tempted by the wrong voice, call on me to remind you how to heal by sharing my decision and making it stronger.
 <sup>2</sup>As we share this goal, we increase its power to attract the whole Sonship, and to bring it back into the oneness in which it was created.
 <sup>3</sup>Remember that ‘yoke’ means ‘join together’, and ‘burden’ means ‘message’.
 <sup>4</sup>Let us restate “My yoke is easy and my burden light” in this way: “Let us join together, for my message is light”.